PENTICTON & DISTRICT MANUFACTURED HOME OWNERS ASSOCIATION

 The form can also be completed online by following the steps set out on this Online Application page of their new website.

 Please read the section on Dispute Resolution on the Solving Problems tab of their main website, and also the information on the Dispute Resolution Process under RTB-114.

 When a tenant wishes to relocate and sell the ownership of his manufactured home, there are certain things to be aware of.
 The Manufactured Home Park Tenancy Act and Regulations provide for the Assignment of a Tenancy Agreement.
 There is now a section in the current Contract of Purchase and Sale of a Manufactured Home on a Rental Pad form that deals with that.
+On Page 1 in the Information about the Contract, Point 3 MANUFACTURED HOME, refers to Clauses 4 and 5 of the Contract.
+This Point 3 refers to RTB-10.
+On Page 3 of the Contract under Point I SELLER'S DISCLOSURE-CLAUSE 4, and under Point II PARK OWNER'S CONSENT - CLAUSE 5, it is vitally important to read and understand this section prior to completing the Contract of Purchase and Sale of a Manufactured Home on a Rental Pad, as it relates to form RTB-10.
 Along with the completion of the Contract of Purchase and Sale, a Request for Consent to Assign a Manufactured Home Site Tenancy Agreement form #RTB-10 must be completed by the Seller and the Purchaser and properly served on the Landlord.

 The Manufactured Home Park Tenancy Regulation, Section 44 (1), Section 45 (response within 10 days) and Section 46 (deemed consent), deals with the Request for Consent to Assign.
 The Request for Consent document must be served on the Landlord according to the Manufactured Home Park Tenancy Act, Section 81.